 The Institute focuses on mentoring and teaching preparation, community insights and scholar networking.
 Workshops are scheduled to provide doctoral scholars opportunities to share insights and tips in graduate work.
 Scholars can network with faculty representatives and other doctoral scholars to share information on teaching, mentoring, research and building a career in higher education.

-The 2014 Institute on Teaching and Mentoring will be held October 30- November 2 at the Omni, CNN Center Atlanta, Georgia.
+The 2015 Institute on Teaching and Mentoring will be held October 29- November 1 at the Marriott Crystal Gateway, Arlington, VA.

-Registration for the 21st Annual Institute will begin June 2nd, 2014.
+Registration for the 22nd Annual Institute will begin May 18, 2015.
 Institute attendance is by invitation only for SREB-State Doctoral Scholars, the National Institutes of Health (Bridges to the Professoriate NIGMS-MARC scholars), the National Science Foundation (Alliance for Graduate Education and the Professoriate scholars), the Alfred P. Sloan Foundation scholars and the Office of Federal TRIO Programs, United States Department of Education (Ronald E. McNair Program scholars).
 You must have a login ID and password to register for the Institute.
-Institute registration materials will be e-mailed to participants in August.

 For questions about being invited to the Institute, Contact Institute Coordinator, Tammy Wright